 Vascular Complication Rates

 Moses Cone Hospital offers comprehensive treatment for patients who require vascular intervention (Carotid Endarterectomy or Carotid Artery Stenting) to help reduce their risk of having a future stroke.
-In Fiscal Year 2017, only 2.2% of patients experiencing stroke symptoms had a complication (related stroke or death) within 30 days resulting from a carotid endarterectomy or stenting.
+In Fiscal Year 2019, only 1.1% of patients experiencing stroke symptoms had a complication (related stroke or death) within 30 days resulting from a carotid endarterectomy.
+That rate is 0% for carotid artery stenting.
 For patients who underwent these procedures and were not experiencing stroke symptoms, there was a 0% severe complication rate.